Baanaaana/pi-setup/README.md

 - Clear the default terminal message
 - Add a blank line for better readability
 - Install and configure neofetch to display system information at login
+- Switch display server from Wayland to X11 (required for unclutter)
 - Install and configure unclutter to permanently hide mouse cursor
 - Disable screen blanking and screensaver
 - Avoid duplicate entries by checking existing configurations